KuhlTime/bachelor-thesis/content/01_introduction.md

 <!-- What problem does this thesis try to solve? -->
 <!-- How will I address this issue? -->
 ## Problem
-As the old software no longer supports these kinds of operations a replacement is needed.
+As the old software no longer supports the capture of confined space operations a replacement is needed.
 By planning and developing a multitude of different applications the whole process from organizing to rescue will be streamlined and improved.
 As the software is vital to perform, reliability and security will be of major concern.